 Tone of voice

 Figure out how to create content in a way that conveys your personality.
 Your tone of voice is all about how you say things.
 Consider how you want to portray yourself.
 Think about what kind of content format you will be producing and other technical aspects like the length or the way you present the content.
 Pick a voice that suits you, and keep a consistent voice across your content.
 I prefer to write in authentic and conversational voice.
+It’s like talking to someone down the pub.
 I find that when the writing feels like people speaking, the visitors are listening more carefully.
 This voice also helps me get to the point as it is very straightforward, personal and easy to understand.

 You need to find a fresh approach to your topic.
 You need to tell awesome stories in order to stand out.
 You need to add substance to your content.
 Great content will always win.
 And that is why you are still relevant and you still stand a chance of gaining that share of the audience.
 By flavoring your awesome site with your unique personality, you’ll dramatically stand out from the crowd and burn your personal brand into our global consciousness.
 Keep pushing!